Response crews remove vessels displaced by Hurricane Irma in Florida waterways

 |0

-This work, Response crews remove vessels displaced by Hurricane Irma in Florida waterways, by PO3 David Weydert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Response crews remove vessels displaced by Hurricane Irma in Florida waterways, by PO1 Stephen Lehmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT